puppetlabs/puppetdb/documentation/api/query/v4/operators.markdown

     ["extract", [["function", "count"]], ["~", "certname", ".\*.com"]]

-At this time extract must always have an expression to extract from, like `["=" "certname" "foo.com"]` above.
+At this time extract must always have an expression to extract from, like `["=" "certname" "foo.com"]` in the example above.

 ### `function`